 During the holiday season, children look forward to the special foods that come along with each party, celebration, or get-together, but parents are often plagued by a nagging sense of guilt that they are serving unhealthy foods.

-Although it may seem difficult to set reasonable limits on all these treats while preserving the spirit of the holidays, managing your family’s nutrition in a festive environment is an attainable goal, says Ann Meyers, RD, LDN, from Children’s Hospital of Pittsburgh of UPMC.
+Although it may seem difficult to set reasonable limits on all these treats while preserving the spirit of the holidays, managing your family’s nutrition in a festive environment is an attainable goal, says Ann Meyers, RD, LDN, from UPMC Children’s Hospital of Pittsburgh.

 “Go ahead and enjoy some holiday foods with your children, but just make sure these foods are not the main focus of the day,” she says.
 “It is the act of your family gathering together to share an event that makes a holiday special, not what particular foods were served that day.”